 Comment Description USACE Response Consider whether changes to the shoreline allocations could impact the GCWA and its habitat.
 TPWD recommends PSA allocations near GCWA habitat to avoid potential impacts.
 Even where private shoreline activity occurs outside GCWA habitat, paths to access docks could lead to habitat fragmentation or disturbance to nearby nesting GCWA.
 Noted.
-USACE has work over the last 20 years to both GCWA and BCV at locations of potential had used to guide any and a II future development icluding the designations of If there would be any new shoreline allocated to LDA, TPWD recommends they should not be located adjacent to GCWA habitat. over the last 20 years to both GCWA and BCV at locations of potential had used to guide any and a II future development scluding the designations of No LDA be placed in or near the GCWA detections or habitat Maps with locations of will be used to guide an development around W years to do multiple and BCV at Whitney Lake. potential habitat for GCWA The low density recreation area near the Canyons currently has an RLDA allocation which will be removed in the new plan.
-TPWD recommends a PSA allocation for this area based on se access and topography not To conserve the integrity of the areas for their intended uses, TPWD recommends placing PSA shoreline allocations adjacent to master plan ESA areas and WM land uses.
+USACE has worked with TPWD and USFWS over the last 20 years to do multiple surveys for both GCWA and BCV at Whitney Lake.
+Maps with locations of potential habitat for GCWA will be used to guide any and all future development around Whitney Lake including the designations of new shoreline allocations for this SMP.
+If there would be any new shoreline allocated to LDA, TPWD recommends they should not be located adjacent to GCWA habitat.
+Noted.
+USACE has worked with TPWD and USFWS over the last 20 years to do multiple surveys for both GCWA and BCV at Whitney Lake.
+Maps with locations of potential habitat for GCWA will be used to guide any and all future development around Whitney Lake including the designations of new shoreline allocations for this SMP.
+No LDA be placed in or near the GCWA detections or habitat Concur.
+USACE has worked with TPWD and USFWS over the last 20 years to do multiple surveys for both GCWA and BCV at Whitney Lake.
+Maps with locations of potential habitat for GCWA will be used to guide any and all future development around Whitney Lake including the designations of new shoreline allocations for this SMP.
+The low density recreation area near the Canyons currently has an RLDA allocation which will be removed in the new plan.
+TPWD recommends a PSA allocation Concur.
+A PSA designation would be appropriate for this area based on several factors including GCWA habitat, limited access and topography not conducive to development.
+To conserve the integrity of the areas for their intended uses, TPWD recommends placing PSA shoreline allocations adjacent to master plan ESA areas and WM land uses.
 Concur.
-Based on the la intended uses in the 20 Plan revision all areas w Management designation Shoreline Areas (PSA) in 16 Whitney Lake Master vith an ESA or Wildlife on will be Protected 20 Total Commenters ı 41 Total Comments
+Based on the land designations and intended uses in the 2016 Whitney Lake Master Plan revision all areas with an ESA or Wildlife Management designation will be Protected Shoreline Areas (PSA) in the new draft SMP.
+20 Total Commenters 41 Total Comments